tmtk75/easy-express/README.md

 Generated apps support as follow.
 - jade template engine
 - stylus and coffee-script with [assets-pipeline](https://github.com/adunkman/connect-assets)
+- memory session and enable it in jade template

 Configured directory layout is like this.